temcdrm/emthub/dll/scrx9/readme.md

     1. `test_scrx9` should give the same results as `release/test` above
     2. Verify with `python plotdlltest.py` from the _../bin_ directory relative to _SCRX9_

+To build 32-bit DLLs, repeat the process using `cmake -A Win32 ..` in step 2.3.

 ## File Directory

 - _CMakeLists.txt_ generates the detailed build instructions